George Greenaway-Poole

 What does an LGBTQIA+ ally look like for you?

 My hero is human rights activist and “queer terrorist”, Peter Tatchell.
-Recently Netflix commissioned a documentary, Hating Peter Tatchell, showcasing the extent to which Peter is willing to put his life in danger to help make someone else’s better – something he has been doing for 54 years!
-We owe an enormous amount of gratitude to Peter and that’s why he is my 2021 hero (and beyond!)
+Recently Netflix commissioned a documentary, Hating Peter Tatchell, showcasing the extent to which Peter is willing to put his life in danger to help make someone else’s better – something he has been doing for over 50 years!
+We owe an enormous amount of gratitude to Peter and that’s why he is my LGBTQIA+hero!